 Note: This registers units, range and resolution are all dependent upon the sender table that has been programmed to the controller.
 To determine these values, you must read the Auxiliary Sensor Units register.
-Example: See other sensor examples.

 Default Register Units / Format Range Resolution Not Available Bit Format 40195 Auxiliary Units Dependent Auxiliary Units Dependent 0.1 0xFFFF 16 bit unsigned